bossley9/dataserver/README.md

 # dataserver

-A NixOS configuration for a data server
+A NixOS configuration for my data server

 ## About

-This configuration is designed for a remote data server, either run locally or remotely on a VPS.
+This configuration is designed for a remote data VPS on Vultr.

-## Setup (Vultr)
+## Installation

 1. Go to [https://channels.nixos.org](https://channels.nixos.org) to find the latest stable minimal x86_64 ISO url.
 2. Deploy a server in Vultr using the custom ISO link from earlier.
-I chose a plan with 1 GB RAM.
+I chose a Cloud Compute plan with AMD High Performance, 1 vCPU and 1 GB RAM, and auto backups disabled.
 3. Log into the web console and copy over ssh keys to perform the rest of the installation via ssh.
     ```sh
     mkdir ~/.ssh
-    # for Github keys
-    curl -L https://github.com/YOUR_USERNAME.keys > ~/.ssh/authorized_keys
-    # for Sourcehut keys
+    # for Sourcehut SSH keys
     curl -L https://meta.sr.ht/~YOUR_USERNAME.keys > ~/.ssh/authorized_keys
     ```
     The following steps can now be performed via SSH (`ssh nixos@MY_IP_ADDRESS`).